cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 The term **target options** refers to the different ways to obtain the article or acquire access to other content.
 These options may include:

-* Full text access from various and possibly multiple vendors or publishers.
+* Full text access from vendors or publishers.
 This is why a record in a discovery service may have multiple links to content.
 * Information about the article's physical location if available on a library's shelves.
 * Options to request the work through interlibrary loan.